AmooAti/Djago-Learning/ORM.md

 **Note: **we can use multiple aggregation functions

 ### AVG
-By using this method we can get average of our desired property.
-By default the return key will be `fieldname_avg`
+By using this method, we can get the average of our desired property.
+By default, the return key will be `fieldname_avg`
 ```python
 >>> User.objects.aggregate(Avg('score'))
 {'score_avg' : 9.8}